veuelive/veue/broadcaster/README.md

 ## Introduction

-This is electron.js based desktop application for doing live streamings.
+This is electron.js based desktop application for doing live streaming.

 ## Privileges Required